Hurence/logisland/logisland-documentation/monitoring.rst

 https://github.com/prometheus/node_exporter

-On each hardware node which runs a logisland related service (Zookeeper, Kafka, HBase, Yarn) we want to grab system metrics.
+On each hardware node which runs a LogIsland related service (Zookeeper, Kafka, HBase, Yarn) we want to grab system metrics.
 Prometheus was developed for the purpose of monitoring web services.
 In order to monitor the metrics of your linux server, you should install a tool called Node Exporter.
 Node Exporter, as its name suggests, exports lots of metrics (such as disk I/O statistics, CPU load, memory usage, network statistics, and more) in a format Prometheus understands.

+Node exporter can be either installed manually or launched as a Docker container :

+Manual mode :
+#############

 .. code-block:: sh